-1. Bid Specifications - Specifications for public contracts shall not expressly or implicitly require any product by any brand name or make, nor the product of any particular manufacturer or seller, unless the product is exempt by these regulations or the City Council.
-2. Advertising Requirements - An advertisement requesting bids shall be published at least once, or twice for bids for building improvements or public works projects under Utah Code § 11-39-102, in a newspaper of general circulation and in as many additional issues, publications, and locations as the City Manager may determine, at least five days prior to the opening of bids.
-Advertising for bids relating to Class B and C road improvement projects shall be published in a newspaper of general circulation in the county at least once a week for three consecutive weeks.
-All advertisements for bids shall state the following: - a.
-The date and time after which bids will not be accepted. - b.
+1. Advertising Requirements - For contract types requiring advertisement or competitive bidding as indicated above, an advertisement requesting bids shall be published at least once, on the Utah Public Notice Website and, if required, on the SciQuest website or another bid advertisement website, and in as many additional issues, publications, and locations as the City Manager may determine, at least five days prior to the opening of bids.
+Advertising for bids relating to certain Class C road improvement projects over the bid limit shall adhere to Utah Code § 72-6-108, which requires advertisements to be published on the Utah Public Notice website for three weeks and at no fewer than five public places in the County for at least 20 days.

+All advertisements for bids shall state the following:

+- a.
+The dates and times during which bids will be accepted. - b.
 The date that pre-qualification applications must be filed, and the class or classes of work for which bidders must be pre-qualified if pre-qualification is a requirement. - c.
 The character of the work to be done or the materials or things to be purchased. - d.
 The office where the specifications for the work, material or things may be seen. - e.
 The name and title of the person designated for receipt of bids. - f.
 The type and amount of bid security if required. - g.
 The date, time, and place that the bids will be publicly opened. - h.
-The City retains the right to accept/reject/modify all or a portion of all bids. - i.
-The City will not reimburse bidders for bid related expenses. - j.
-The City reserves the right to accept or reject all or a portion of any bid as the City determines to be in its best interest.
-3. Requirements for Bids - All bids made to the city shall comply with the following requirements: 1.
-In writing.
-2. Filed with the City Manager or his designee.
-3. Opened publicly by the City Manager or designee at the time designated in the advertisement and filed for public inspection.
+The City may accept or reject all or a portion of any or all bids. - i.
+The City will not reimburse bidders for bid related expenses.

+2. Requirements for Bids - All bids made to the city shall: 1.
+Be in writing (electronically submitted bids are considered to be in writing).
+2. Be filed with the City Manager or his designee.
+3. Be opened publicly by the City Manager or designee at the time designated in the advertisement and filed for public inspection (electronically submitted bids are considered to be in writing).
 4. Have the appropriate bid security attached, if required.

-5. "Sealed" bids does not preclude acceptance of electronically sealed and submitted bids or proposals in addition to bids or proposals manually sealed and submitted.
-4. Award of Contract - After bids are opened, and a determination made that a contract be awarded, the award shall be made to the lowest responsible bidder or the bid as stipulated in the published RFP.
+"Sealed" bids does not preclude acceptance of electronically sealed and submitted bids or proposals in addition to bids or proposals manually sealed and submitted.